spritlesoftware/our-website/content/english/services/blockchain-services.md

   question2: "What are the benefits of blockchain technology ? "
   answer2: "Blockchain technology provides a wide range of advantages for both local communities and multinational corporations.
 Trusted data coordination, attack resistance, shared IT infrastructure, tokenization, and built-in incentivization are some of a blockchain's most often mentioned advantages."
   question3: "How Blockchain differs from Traditional Database?"
-  answer3: "Architecture - Blockchain uses Distributed Ledger Technology whereas Database utilizes client-server architecture.<br></br>
+  answer3: "Architecture - Blockchain uses Distributed Ledger Technology, whereas Database utilizes client-server architecture.<br></br>
   Integrity - Blockchain Supports data integrity whereas, in the database, there is a possibility for malicious activity.<br></br>
   Transparency - Blockchain offers High Transparency Whereas in Database admin has the control."